-Apache pig is meant for processing huge amount of data that gets stored on top of HDFS.
+- Apache pig is meant for processing a huge amount of data that gets stored on top of HDFS.

-Note: Apache Pig is a abstract layer or high level language on top of HDFS as every statement of the pig is internally getting converted into MR.
+Note: Apache Pig is an abstract layer or high-level language on top of HDFS as every statement of the pig is internally getting converted into MR.

 Map Reduce Vs Apache Pig

-- In MapReduce, for processing data we have to write the driver code, Mapper code and Reduces code (if required) irrespective of business logic that we are applying Where as in Apache pig, we can archive some functionality by making use of scripting language with less number of lines of coding.
+1. In MapReduce, for processing data we have to write the driver code, Mapper code, and Reduces code (if required) irrespective of business logic that we are applying Whereas, in Apache pig, we can archive some functionality by making use of scripting language with less number of lines of coding.

-- MapReduce is expecting Java programming language skills where as in apache pig even a non java programming member can write the code using simple scripting.
+2. MapReduce is expecting Java programming language skills whereas in apache pig even a nonjava programming member can write the code using simple scripting.

-- 200 lines of MR code is equal to 10 lines of a pig code.
+3. 200 lines of MR code are equal to 10 lines of a pig code.

-- In Map reduce, we have to follow scripting process something like compilation of MR code, Executing code, packaging code and deploy in cluster where as in apache pig, it is very easy to run the code without involving many steps
+4. In Map-reduce, we have to follow scripting process something like a compilation of MR code, Executing code, packaging code, and deploy in the cluster whereas, in apache pig, it is very easy to run the code without involving many steps

 Installing and Running Pig

-Download a stable release from http://pig.apache.org/release.html and un place the tar ball in a suitable place on your work station i.e % tar xzf pig – x.y.z tar.
+- Download a stable release from https://pig.apache.org/release.html and un place the tar ball in a suitable place on your workstation i.e % tar xzf pig – x.y.z tar.
 Gz.

-It’s convenient to add pig’s bin directory to your command line path.
+- It’s convenient to add a pig’s bin directory to your command line path.